 The theoretical understanding of the dynamics of such plastic systems is much less developed than that of driven elastic media.
 It is not even clear how to characterize the various moving states which are observed by some order parameter, and to properly define steady states and their large-size limit.
-One can measure the distribution of time-averaged velocities P(v) of the individual particles.
-A non-trivial P(v) exists for instance in the filamentary regime where some particle seem permamently pinned while others are moving along channels.
+One can measure the distribution of timeaveraged velocities P(v) of the individual particles.60 A nontrivial P(v) exists for instance in the filamentary regime where some particles seem permanently pinned while others are moving along channels.
 In small systems with periodic boundary conditions a periodic steady state is observed near the threshold with a nontrivial P(v).
-Whether this feature persists in the infinite system limit, and how it depends e.g. on the geometry and aspect ratio of the sample, is not known.
-As was recently pointed out [67], it is fruitful to apply tools and ideas from the theory of dynamical systems and chaos.
-It was found that upon increasing f, the system undergoes a transition from periodic to a fully chaotic flow with positive Lyapunov exponents and a non-trivial attractor.
+Whether this feature persists in the infinite system limit, and how it depends, e.g., on the geometry and aspect ratio of the sample, is not known.
+As was recently pointed out,67 it is fruitful to apply tools and ideas from the theory of dynamical systems and chaos.
+It was found that upon increasing f, the system undergoes a transition from periodic to a fully chaotic flow with positive Lyapunov exponents and a nontrivial attractor.
 The dimension of this attractor, which is low, may also provide a tool to characterize the phases of plastic flow.
 These ideas remain to be explored, in particular whether the elastic flow could exhibit some chaotic regime.
-At larger drive, P(v) becomes more peaked around a single velocity and some degree of spatial coherence in the phase accross the layers may arises.
-Whether P(v) eventually becomes a delta function in the large-size limit, and whether the phase-coherence lengths diverge or not, has not been systemetically studied numerically.
-There has been some efforts to use numerical simulations to correlate the spatial and temporal structure of the dynamics with the shape of the macroscopic response [60], for instance the IV characteristics due to flux flow in a type-II superconductors.
-A number of mean-field models of driven extended systems with locally underdamped relaxation or phase slips have been proposed in the literature [71, 72, 73, 74, 75, 76, 77, 78, 79, 80].
-Whether or not these dynamical models exhibit truly collective behavior and universality in finite dimensions remains an open question which motivated this work, as discussed below.
-A model which attempts to describe filamentary flow away from mean field was proposed in [82].
+At larger drive, P(v) becomes more peaked around a single velocity and some degree of spatial coherence in the phase across the layers may arise.
+Whether P(v) eventually becomes a delta function in the large-size limit, and whether the phase-coherence lengths diverge or not, has not been systematically studied numerically.
+There has been some efforts to use numerical simulations to correlate the spatial and temporal structure of the dynamics with the shape of the macroscopic response,60 for instance the IV characteristics due to flux flow in type-II superconductors.
+A number of mean-field models of driven extended systems with locally underdamped relaxation or phase slips have been proposed in the literature.^{71-80} Whether or not these dynamical models exhibit truly collective behavior and universality in finite dimensions remains an open question which motivated this work, as discussed below.
+A model that attempts to describe filamentary flow away from mean field was proposed in Ref.
+81.